Abhishek-Balram/asset-failure-prediction/README.md

 **My solution**: the entire sklearn `Pipeline` (column removal → encoding → scaling) is serialised with `joblib` after training.
 The Flask service deserialises the object at boot, so the exact same linear algebra (matrix multiplications, mean/variance, one-hot indices) is applied in production.
 This eliminates drifting definitions of "what a feature means".

 ### 5.6 Challenge: Reproducibility
-ML code that works only in the author's environment is a recurring headache.
+Other people need to be able to reproduce and verify my results

 **My solution**: fixed random seeds across NumPy, Torch and sklearn; pinned package versions in `requirements.txt`; and wrapped the whole stack in a Docker image.
-A GitHub **Continuous Integration (CI)** workflow rebuilds the image and runs unit tests on every push to the main branch
+A GitHub **Continuous Integration (CI)** workflow rebuilds the image on every push to the main branch

 ### 5.7 Challenge: Low-latency inference
-A real-time dashboard needs low-latency responses
+Real-time monitoring needs low-latency responses

 **My solution**: artefacts are loaded **once at process start-up** (`serve.py` initialises `PREPROCESSOR, MODEL = load_artifacts()` before the Flask app handles traffic).
 They live as global, read-only objects (~1 MB) for the lifetime of the worker.
 This reduces latency because the app doesn't need to re-load the artefacts for every request

 ### 5.8 Challenge: Cost vs. cold starts on Cloud Run
 When deploying to Google Cloud Run, I faced a dilema regarding the minimum number of instances (`min instances`) to use.
 Keeping `min instances = 1` avoids cold starts by keeping one instance alive at all times but comes with a monthly cost of ~20 NZD per month. `min instances = 0` fits within the free tier but the first request after idle can take ~10–15 seconds because it has to spin up a new instance.

 **My solution**: Since this is a proof-of-concept, I chose to prioritise keeping costs low and set `min instances = 0`.
-However I also split frontend and backend, allowing me to host the frontend as a separate static site with no cold start, and deploy only the API to Cloud Run with `min instances = 0`.
+However I also split the frontend and backend, allowing me to host the frontend as a separate static site with no cold start, and deploy only the API to Cloud Run with `min instances = 0`.
 The first API call may be slow after idle, but overall cost remains ~$0.

 ---